Why a Monkey?

 In the real estate world at that time, buyer’s agents didn’t exist.
 Every agent represented the seller, so buyers were very much on their own.
 Exclusive Buyer’s Agency was in its infancy, so I jumped on board since it was the perfect fit for my pro-consumer mindset.
 By this time, my investment income matched my corporate income, so I quit my job and founded HelpUBuy America (formerly known as Caveat Emptor Realty).

 In the ’90s, real estate agents had their Glamour Shot photos everywhere: on yard signs, business cards, billboards, Frisbees, keychains.
-Mine is pictured to the right.
-I cringe with embarrassment every time I see it.
+Mine is pictured here.
+I cringe with embarrassment every time I sees it.

-I don’t recall the exact inspiration but my 20-something, anti-establishment brain thought it would be funny to take a swing at predatory lenders while teasing real estate agents at the same time.
+I don’t recall the exact inspiration but my immature, 20-something, anti-establishment brain thought it would be funny to take a swing at predatory lenders while teasing real estate agents at the same time.
 So, I decided to use a picture of a monkey for my headshot.
-My first monkey looked like the first image (below).
+My first monkey looked like the first image, right.
 The real estate community criticized me for not taking the business seriously.
 So, I changed my profile image to something more serious, like the second photo.
-I operated using monkey photos like the ones in the gallery below for many years.
-Call my childish and unprofessional, but I still think it’s funny.
+I operated using monkey photos like the ones here for many years.
+Call me childish and unprofessional, but I still think it’s funny.
+(In my defense…this is the kind of thing that happens when they let 20-somethings start a business.)

 Our tagline became “Buying a Home?
 Don’t Let Them Make a Monkey Out of You!”
 (The idiom “make a monkey out of” means to make someone look foolish or to make a fool out of someone.)
 I donated a portion of every sale to wildlife conservation and ‘Save the Chimp’ organizations and promoted my monkey quite heavily throughout Dallas-Fort Worth and online.